VEE Debugger Proxy

 Note

-This feature requires Architecture version 8.0.0 or higher and only works for Linux and QNX.
+This feature requires Architecture version 8.1.0 or higher and works for both Mono-Sandbox and Multi-Sandbox Executables.

 Open a shell terminal on the device and enter the following commands: